| You are here: Home: LCU 1 | 2006 : Kathy S Albain, MD

 have no remaining disease in their mediastinal nodes.
 The pilot study observed patients with Stage IIIA (pN2) and IIIB (nonpleural effusion) disease.
 The big

+debate, then, was whether surgery really contributes to survival.
 Thus, SWOG started a Phase III trial while several other Phase III trials were

 going on.
 The Intergroup decided to shut all of them down and start a new